Deal with Your Debt

 On the other hand, dealing with your debt is a priority in your budgeting, but it isn’t your only priority.
 And you’ve determined already that you’re not going backwards again.

 How do you make sure you take care of all your priorities, keep moving forward, and maximize your debt paydown?

-As a part of your normal budgeting and prioritization process, budget the minimum payment for each of your debts—these minimum payments are obligations in the truest sense of the word.
+As a part of your normal budgeting and prioritization process, assign money for the minimum payment for each of your debts—these minimum payments are obligations in the truest sense of the word.
 While you will focus on one, you need to make sure you aren’t creating problems with fees from missed payments on the others.

-Set a funding goal for your focus debt that’s higher than the minimum payment.
-Remember that this goal has to work in the context of all your other priorities.
-There’s a balance here of budgeting enough to make a real difference, but not being so aggressive that you leave yourself short in other areas.
+Set a funding target for your focus debt that’s higher than the minimum payment.
+Remember that this target has to work in the context of all your other priorities.
+There’s a balance here of assigning enough to make a real difference, but not being so aggressive that you leave yourself short in other areas.

-After you have taken care of obligations, saving, and other needs in your budget, budget additional money toward your focus debt, trying to reach your goal.
-If you find it easy to do this, consider raising your goal.
+After you have taken care of obligations, saving, and other needs in your budget, assign additional money toward your focus debt, trying to reach your target.
+If you find it easy to do this, consider raising your target amount.

 Once you pay off one of your debts, all the money that was going toward that debt is suddenly available to be prioritized.
 Maybe towards another debt.
 Or maybe using Rule Two to prepare for the unexpected?
 Or maybe simply towards something you’ve always wanted to do, but your debt was in the way, even saving up for a celebratory got-out-of-debt trip?
 It’s up to you.
 Paying off debts gives you choices.